8 Acres? 18 Stories? TMT? A'ole.

 3. Download and share the Mauna Kea fact sheet on Scribd.

 4. Make a gift.
-Together with community members of the Mauna Kea hui, we must raise approximately $20,000 in legal fees to see this appeal through to the end.
+Together with community members of the Mauna Kea hui, we need to raise funds for legal fees and other costs associated with travel to participate in hearings and to publicize legal efforts and results.
 We have won before in court, and will do it again, with your kokua (help).
 You can make a tremendous difference by giving today.

 Learn More and Stay Connected